Gilroy Early College Academy

-Dr. TJ Owens Gilroy Early College Academy (known as GECA) is a prestigious early college high school located in unincorporated Santa Clara County, California, near Gilroy, at the southern edge of Silicon Valley, in the San Francisco Bay Area.
-A California Distinguished School, GECA regularly ranks among the top high schools in California and consistently ranks within the top 1% of the best high schools in the United States.
+Dr. TJ Owens Gilroy Early College Academy (GECA) is an early college high school near Gilroy, California.
+A California Distinguished School, GECA is among the top high schools in California and the top 1% of the best high schools in the United States.

-Founded by the Bill & Melinda Gates Foundation, GECA operates as an early college school, requiring its students to receive their college preparatory education through a mixture of honors high school classes, Advanced Placement (AP), and college classes, offered through partnership with Gavilan College, allowing most GECA students to graduate high school with an associate's degree.
+Founded by the Bill & Melinda Gates Foundation in 2007, GECA operates as an early college school, requiring its students to receive their college preparatory education through a mixture of honors high school classes, Advanced Placement (AP), and college classes.
+College classes are offered through partnership with Gavilan College, allowing most GECA students to graduate high school with an associate's degree.

-GECA students have regularly been selected as National Merit Scholars and U.S. Presidential Scholars.
+Some GECA students were selected as National Merit Scholars and U.S. Presidential Scholars.

 History

 GECA was founded through a grant from the Bill & Melinda Gates Foundation and is now solely funded by the California Department of Education.
+Students must fulfill a 40-hour requirement for service hours.

 Dr. T.J.
 Owens, GECA's namesake, was the former dean of students at Gavilan College and president of the Gilroy Unified School Board.
-A prominent member of the national organization 100 Black Men of America and civil rights activist, Dr. Owens was a key figure in GECA's inception, but died two years before the early college academy was established.
+A prominent member of the national organization 100 Black Men of America and a civil rights activist, Owens died in 2005, two years before the early college academy was established.

 Academics

-Approximately 90 percent of the class of 2011 graduated and entered a four-year university or continued their education at Gavilan with the intention to transfer to one.
+Approximately 90 percent of the class of 2011 graduated and entered a four-year university or continued their education at Gavilan College.

-The school's non-weighted average API from 2011 to 2013 is 929 schoolwide, 900 for socioeconomically disadvantaged students, and 869 for English learners.
+The school's non-weighted average API from 2011 to 2013 is 929 school-wide, 900 for socioeconomically disadvantaged students, and 869 for English learners.
 Statewide, students of all groups average 790, socioeconomically disadvantaged students 742, and English learners 717.

-GECA is one of ten schools participating in A Study of American Public High Schools with Academically-Competitive Admissions sponsored by Stanford University's Hoover Institution and the Thomas B. Fordham Institute.
+GECA is one of ten schools participating in A Study of American Public High Schools with Academically-Competitive Admissions, sponsored by Stanford University's Hoover Institution and the Thomas B. Fordham Institute.

 Rankings

 GECA is regularly ranked as one of the best high schools in California and the United States as a whole.
 GECA is the best performing of the 28 early college high schools in California.

-The school was ranked 10th best in California and 54th best in the United States on the 2015 U.S. News & World Report rankings.

-GECA was ranked 23rd best high school in California, and above 99% of 20,500 public high schools across the entire United States, placing 172 out of 20,500.
+The school was ranked 10th in California and 54th in the United States on the 2015 U.S. News & World Report rankings.
+GECA was ranked the 23rd best high school in California and placed 172nd out of 20,500 public high schools across the entire United States.

 GECA is one of 40 Beat the Odds Schools in a study conducted by WestEd, which identified 40 schools that consistently and significantly outperforming schools with similar demographics on the California Standards Tests and the California Academic High School Exit Exam.

 Awards

-GECA was awarded the classification of California Distinguished School in 2013, which was renewed in 2019.

-GECA was awarded the California Gold Ribbon in 2015.
+GECA was awarded as a California Distinguished School in 2013 and 2019 and earned a California Gold Ribbon in 2015.